2 to the left: 'Out of this World' + 'Town & Country' scenes

 To the left of the display is a Town and Country setting.
 Barrie House was included, with improvisations of the surrounding estate.
 My eldest daughter (Stella Demetriou) was the youngest child to make their mark here.. at just 18 months with a paintbrush at hand and dabbling with pigment.
 Stella later completed a Foundation in Art & Design at Wimbledon.
 She had also been offered a place at Chelsea School of Art, which was the same place that I turned down after discovering that I was pregnant with her!

 Beside this panel is what I entitled 'Out of this World Theme'.
 After contacting John Angus (headmaster at Berrymede School), the pictures that were submitted included a few of spaceships, rockets, a moon buggy too!
 The theme was to be a 'world theme' and different aspects of different cultures around the world were to be included.. dress, food, buildings, domestic and natural habitat creatures.
 It showed that some saw the world as bigger than what we see before us.
 I still think that moon buggy is the business!
-You'll see it more clearly in the photograph below.
+You'll see it more clearly in the photograph further down the page.

 The predella for the 'Out of this World' panel includes a Dr. Spok (from the orginal Star Trek), which Martin Frost's guiding hand helped to create here.
 I showed the children how a space suit can be made to look baggy by adding crease-lines.